 What counts as a qualified medical expense overseas?

-According to the IRS, you can purchase medications purchased in another country only if you consume it there.
+According to the IRS, you can purchase medications purchased in another country only if you consume them there.
 The medicine needs to be legal in the United States and in the country you're purchasing it from.

 As for what types of drugs and medicine counts, they're technically the same ones that qualify when you're in the U.S. It must be used for medical care (general health and cosmetic purposes don't count), and needs to be legally purchased and prescribed.

 You may also use your HSA funds for medical treatments, as long as they're considered legal in the country where you had the procedure done.